Scirra/Construct-Plugin-Steamworks/README.md

-# Steamworks for WebView2
+# Steamworks for Windows & Linux

-This repository contains code for the [Steamworks for WebView2 Construct plugin](https://www.construct.net/en/make-games/addons/1105/steamworks-webview2), and its associated wrapper extension (a DLL which integrates the Steamworks SDK).
-This allows integrating Construct projects with Steam using the Windows WebView2 export option.
+This repository contains code for the [Steamworks Construct plugin](https://www.construct.net/en/make-games/addons/1105/steamworks-webview2), and its associated wrapper extension (a DLL which integrates the Steamworks SDK).
+This allows integrating Construct projects with Steam using the Windows WebView2 and Linux CEF export options.
 There are two main components in this repository:

 - *construct-plugin*: the Construct plugin, written in JavaScript using the [Construct Addon SDK](https://github.com/Scirra/Construct-Addon-SDK)
 - *wrapper-extension*: a Visual Studio 2022 project to build the wrapper extension DLL, written in C++.
+This also supports using CMake to build the Linux wrapper extension.

-The wrapper extension builds an *.ext.dll* file in the *construct-plugin* subfolder.
-The Construct plugin is configured to load that DLL in the WebView2 exporter, and then communicates with it via a messaging API.
+The wrapper extension builds an *.ext.dll* (Windows) and *.ext.so* (Linux) file in the *construct-plugin* subfolder.
+The Construct plugin is configured to load the wrapper extension in the Windows WebView2/Linux CEF exporters, and then communicates with it via a messaging API.

 ## Build

+> [!WARNING]
+> If you want to modify the plugin for your own purposes, we strongly advise to **change the Construct plugin ID.** This will avoid serious compatibility problems which could result in your project becoming unopenable.
+For more information see the [Contributing guide](https://github.com/Scirra/Construct-Plugin-Steamworks/blob/main/CONTRIBUTING.md).

+### Windows
-To build the wrapper extension, you will need:
+To build the wrapper extension for Windows, you will need:

 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or newer (the *Community* edition is free)
 - The [Steamworks SDK](https://partner.steamgames.com/doc/sdk) - download and extract the *sdk* subfolder in the *steamworks-sdk* subfolder such that the file `steamworks-sdk\public\steam\steam_api.h` exists.